-9.12 Waivers; Entire Agreement.
+9.11 Waivers; Entire Agreement.
 No waiver of any breach will waive any other breach, and only written waivers are effective.
 This Agreement (a) is the parties’ entire agreement on Partner’s participation in the Program and supersedes all oral understandings, representations, prior discussions, letters of intent, or preliminary agreements to the extent related to this subject; and (b) may be modified only as expressly provided in this Agreement.
-Partner’s access to and use of Stripe Services is governed by the Stripe Agreement.
+The Stripe Agreement governs Partner’s access to and use of Stripe Services.
 Nothing in this Agreement modifies or supersedes the Stripe Agreement.

 10.1 “Affiliate” means a legal entity that controls, is controlled by, or is under common control with a party.

-10.2 “Collateral” means the images, documentation, case studies and similar materials that either Stripe or Partner provides to the other for use as part of any marketing activities under this Agreement.
+10.2 “Collateral” means the images, documentation, case studies and similar materials that either party provides to the other for use as part of any marketing activities under this Agreement.

-10.4 “Law” means all laws, rules, regulations and other binding requirements of any government or administrative body having jurisdiction over a party or the Program.
+10.6 “Law” means all applicable laws, rules, regulations and other binding requirements of a Governmental Authority.

-10.6 “Portal” means the “Stripe Partner Portal” section of the Stripe Dashboard, or a successor site Stripe designates, which provides Program information, Program tiers, tools, information, Stripe Collateral, and Program policies.
+10.10 “Portal” means the “Stripe Partner Portal” section of the Stripe Dashboard, or a successor site Stripe designates, which provides Program information, Program tiers, tools, information, Stripe Materials, and Program policies.

-10.7 “Stripe” means (a) Stripe, Inc., a Delaware corporation, if Partner’s principal place of business is located in the United States; or (b) Stripe Payments Europe, Ltd., an Irish company, if Partner’s principal place of business is located outside of the United States.
+10.11 “Stripe” means (a) Stripe, Inc., a Delaware corporation, if Partner’s principal place of business is located in the Americas; or (b) Stripe Payments Europe, Ltd., an Irish company, if Partner’s principal place of business is located outside of the Americas.

-10.8 “Stripe Agreement” means Partner’s agreement (if any) with Stripe under which Partner is provided access to Stripe Services.
+10.12 “Stripe Agreement” means Partner’s agreement with Stripe under which Partner has access to Stripe Services.

-10.12 “Stripe Services” means the services that Stripe or its Affiliates offer to their users, including payment processing, data, and technology and services, and other business services.
+10.13 “Stripe Services” means the services that Stripe or its Affiliates offer to their users.